Alexander Campbell (sea captain): Van Diemen's Land

 them, and early in 1825 he sailed in the barque Triton arriving in Hobart in October of that year.
 Campbell met his brother Colin, who had taken up a farm at White Hills, near Launceston.
 Alexander managed the farm, growing wheat and raising cattle and sheep.
 He was later employed by Simeon Lord to manage the Bona Vista Station, on the South Esk River.
 In 1829, Campbell returned to his brother's farm at White Hills.
 During this period, he took an active role in the Black War between British settlers and the Aboriginal Tasmanians.
 In 1830 he was placed in charge of 15 armed convicts as part of the massive Black Line campaign which scoured the settled areas for native people aiming to trap them at the Tasman Peninsula.
 At this time Campbell met with John Batman and Governor George Arthur.
 For his services, he obtained a land grant of 320 acres, which he subsequently sold for £120.

 Whaling

 In 1831, Campbell went to Sydney where he was informed about the profitable sperm whaling industry.
 He joined the Sir William Wallace, a vessel of 272 tons, which set out on an extensive whaling voyage lasting two years, visiting the waters around the New Hebrides and the coast of Japan.
-In 1835 Campbell joined the crew of the whaling schooner Mars which hunted the mammals around New Zealand.
+In 1835 Campbell joined the crew of the whaling schooner Mars which hunted the animals around New Zealand.
+He was the first mate on the Hobart whaler Socrates in 1835.
+He later commanded the Hobart whaling ship Pet (1849-50).